mwri/temporalstate/README.md

 #### first

-Returns the first change(s) (i.e. the first ranked by time).
+Without a parameter, `first()` returns the first change(s) (i.e. the first ranked by time).
 The return value is a list, and will contain all the changes which have a time equal to the lowest time in the database.
 So this will probably usually be a list of one change, but could be any number.
 The return value can also be `null` if there are no changes in the database.

 ```javascript
 let first_changes = db.first();